tqtezos/stablecoin/docs/specification.md

     transferring, minting, burning and receiving tokens by removing them from whitelist.
   - There are no clear requirements yet.
 It can be modified or even removed.

+## Ledger

+Every address that is stored in ledger is associated with its current balance.
+Additionally, each minter is associated with its current minting allowance.

 # Entrypoints